 To receive general information about graduate studies at Kent State, you can fill out this form.

-Kent State University requires a minimum 3.0 undergraduate gpa of applicants to its graduate programs.
-See http://www.kent.edu/catalog/2011/policies/all-policies.cfm#GRADUATESTUDENTADMISSIONS.
-In extraordinary circumstances, which are evaluated on a case-by-case basis, students can be admitted conditionally if they had an undergraduate gpa between 2.75 and 3.0.
-Students who had less than a 2.75 undergraduate gpa and are seriously interested in pursuing graduate study should consider taking rigorous upper-division undergraduate courses as a PUG (post-undergraduate) to raise their gpa and show that they are capable of solid work in advanced courses.
-These courses must be approved by the Director of Liberal Studies before they are taken in order to be considered.
+Kent State University requires a minimum 3.0 undergraduate GPA of applicants to its graduate programs.
+See the Academic Policy on Graduate Admission from the catalog.
+In extraordinary circumstances, which are evaluated on a case-by-case basis, students can be admitted conditionally if they had an undergraduate GPA between 2.75 and 3.0.

 How to Apply Online

-- Email the Director at firstname.lastname@example.org to let him know that you've started the application process, so he can keep an eye out for your application, which he will not receive until Graduate Studies has received all the required materials (transcripts, letters of recommendation) and forwarded them to him in one file.
+Email David Odell-Scott, Associate Dean of the College of Arts and Sciences at firstname.lastname@example.org to let him know that you've started the application process, so he can keep an eye out for your application, which he will not receive until Graduate Studies has received all the required materials (transcripts, letters of recommendation, Goal Statement).

 If you have been out of college for some time and are no longer in contact with your college professors, you would want to get letters from your employers or others who can speak to your work ethic.

-In all cases, it is very important that these letters come from individuals who can provide objective evaluations of your qualities; they should not come from personal friends, your employees, or anyone else who might be less than objective.
+In all cases, it is very important that these letters come from individuals who can provide objective evaluations of your qualities.
+They should therefore not come from personal friends, your employees, or anyone else who might be less than objective.

-Also, make sure to pick individuals who will write you substantive letters; letters from individuals who write only a few sentences or that they do not really know your work well will not help your application.
-Again, you definitely want to avoid using any recommendation form that just asks the writer to put checks in boxes.
+Also, make sure to pick individuals who will write you substantive letters.
+Letters from individuals who write only a few sentences or that they do not really know your work well will not help your application.

-Make sure you have the individuals you ask for these recommendations indicate in their letters that you are applying to the Masters in Liberal Studies program.
+Make sure the individuals you ask for these recommendations indicate in their letters that you are applying to the Masters in Liberal Studies program.